laharrari/Lumpia-World/README.md

     - There is a contact page, with fields for Name, Subject, Email, and Message.
 For the sake of the assessment it is not functional.
     It could be made functional with some research.

+    - Animated menu button which opens a pdf containing menu items in a new tab.

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too: